- Assistant Professor, Global Health

 Select from the following:

 Alison Roxby MD, MSc received her MD degree from UNC-Chapel Hill and a Master's in Public Health from the London School of Hygiene and Tropical Medicine.
 She has worked in 5 different African countries to improve access to HIV care and prevent HIV transmission.
-After completing a residency in internal medicine at Stanford, she came to UW in 2007 for the Infectious Disease fellowship and to work with the Kenya Research Program under the mentorship of Carey Farquhar and Grace John-Stewart.
-Alison lived in Nairobi from 2009-2010, where she was a Fogarty International Clinical Research Fellow and served as the study physician for the Valacyclovir in Pregnancy trial, a clinical trial of valacyclovir in pregnant women co-infected with HIV and HSV-2.
-She also collected data on immune activation in pregnant women.
+She completed an Infectious Disease fellowship at UW in 2007, working with the Kenya Research and Training Center and living in Nairobi from 2009-2010 as a Fogarty International Clinical Research Fellow.

 - MD (University of North Carolina (Chapel Hill))